buildpacks/rfcs/text/0000-override-env-by-default.md

 The current behavior is surprising, especially because adding `.append` silently removes the delimiter.
 Changing to `.override` and requiring a `.delim` file to add a delimiter would be more clear.

+Additionally:

-Additionally, not all environment variables are paths, so assuming `:` may also surprise users when two unrelated buildpacks set the same env var without an extension.
+- Not all environment variables are paths, so assuming `:` may also surprise users when two unrelated buildpacks set the same env var without an extension.
+- Even when an environment variable contains a path that needs to be joined, there is no guarantee that `.append` is the correct choice over `.prepend`.
+Making one the default hides the need to think about what is the most appropriate choice, results in asymmetrical syntax for the two use-cases, and means buildpack authors need to remember which of them is actually the default.

 # What it is
 [what-it-is]: #what-it-is